 - More Information

-The Inland Revenue (Amendment) (Tax Concessions for Family-owned Investment Holding Vehicles) Bill 2022 (the Amendment Bill) was gazetted on 9 December 2022 and introduced into the Legislative Council on 14 December 2022.
-The Amendment Bill aims to amend the Inland Revenue Ordinance (Cap.
+The Inland Revenue (Amendment) (Tax Concessions for Family-owned Investment Holding Vehicles) Ordinance 2023 (the Amendment Ordinance) was gazetted and came into operation on 19 May 2023.
+The Amendment Ordinance amended the Inland Revenue Ordinance (Cap.
 112) (IRO) to provide profits tax concessions for (a) eligible Family-owned Investment Holding Vehicles (FIHVs) managed by eligible Single Family Offices (SFOs) in Hong Kong; and (b) Family-owned Special Purpose Entities (FSPEs).
 Only the assessable profits of FIHVs and FSPEs arising from qualifying transactions and incidental transactions would be eligible for profits tax concessions, which would apply in respect of a year of assessment commencing on or after 1 April 2022.

 For an FIHV to enjoy the profits tax concession, it must satisfy the following conditions:

 - Structure: the FIHV must be an entity (established or created in or outside Hong Kong) that is not a business undertaking for general commercial or industrial purposes.
 Entity means a body of persons (corporate or unincorporate) or a legal arrangement and includes a corporation, partnership and trust (including a discretionary trust);

 - Ownership: the FIHV must relate to one or more than one member of a single family and meet the ownership requirements set out below;

 - Normal management or control (NMC): the FIHV must be normally managed or controlled in Hong Kong during the basis period for the year of assessment;

 - Management of FIHV: the FIHV must be managed by an eligible SFO and meet the minimum asset threshold; and